maxsitt/insect-detect-docs/docs/software/programming.md

     -exposure/-white balance if you are using lower sensor resolutions.
 4. More info about the
     [VideoEncoder node](https://docs.luxonis.com/projects/api/en/latest/components/nodes/video_encoder/){target=_blank}
-5. You can set the time interval to capture the still images in the script that will be run on the OAK device.
-It is recommended to wait at least one second (`time.sleep(1)`) between capturing and saving an image, as the OAK could run into an out-of-memory error otherwise.
-6. For each recording day and time a respective folder is created.
+5. For each recording day and time a respective folder is created.
 If you want to save all still images into the same directory, you can change this here.
     Be careful not to save any folder with date prefix into the `./insect-detect/data` directory, as this will lead to the calculation of